the-best-is-best/tbib_loading_transition_button_and_social/README.md

  buttonSize: ButtonSize.large,
  btnTextColor: Colors.grey,
  btnColor: Colors.white,
- //[width] Use if you change the text value.
+ //[width] Use it to change width button.
+  //[height] Use it to change height button.

  btnText: 'Pinterest',
  onPressed: () {
   print('click');